Visiting Rapid City, SD in the Winter

 by

-Last Updated on June 17, 2023 by Grant
+Last Updated on November 29, 2024 by Bonnie

 Our original plan for this winter road trip was to visit the national park sites of Southern New Mexico.
-Unfortunately, the government shutdown forced us to alter our plans.
+Unfortunately, the government shutdown in December 2018 forced us to alter our plans.
 After much consideration (and hotel price comparisons), we decided to chase the snow and finally return to the Black Hills.

 Snow in the Black Hills

 So, why exactly did we choose Rapid City in the winter?
-First, we know from previous visits that this area has some unparalleled natural beauty.
+First, we know from previous visits (both together and separately) that this area has some unparalleled natural beauty.
 Second, we found a really inexpensive Hilton Garden Inn.
 Third, the nearby Custer State Park is widely known as one of the best state parks in the country.
 And, finally, Rapid City has plenty of culture, dining and shopping opportunities.

 (Disclaimer: When we link to places where you can buy our stuff or places we stayed, we are using special codes that earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)